dashboard

 Traditional dashboards offer consolidated views of critical financial metrics, which help stakeholders monitor performance trends and make informed decisions.

-Features such as AI-powered natural language search from tools like ThoughtSpot allow users to effortlessly query revenue data and receive immediate insights.
+With Spotter, as your AI Analyst, users can effortlessly query revenue data and receive immediate insights.
 These instant insights foster a more dynamic and collaborative environment where teams can track progress, adapt strategies, and make cohesive, data-driven decisions together.

 4. Predictive analytics: